mossgreen/mossgreen.github.io/_posts/2015-02-14-test-jekyll-website-locally.md

 Run it
 ---

-- Navigate to root directory: `cd blog`
+- Navigate to the root directory: `cd blog`

 - Run your Jekyll site locally on 'watch mood':

     ```yaml
-    $ bundle exec jekyll serve --watch
+    $ bundle exec Jekyll serve --watch
     ```

 - Navigate to: 'localhost:4000' or 'http://127.0.0.1:4000'

-- If you update something, when you hit "Save", it will automaticly update
+- If you update something, when you hit "Save", it will automatically update

 End
 ---
-- Add your changes and push to repo on GitHub
+- Add your changes and push to the repo on GitHub